 The rule-based method struggled with LG errors, achieving low scores (0.4 for logical error correction and 0.0 for sentence improvement).
 This outcome is expected, as the rule-based approach relies on predefined rules and lacks the ability to understand the context or semantics of sentences.
 The M2M100 model outperformed the other methods, achieving higher scores in both logical error correction (3.0) and sentence improvement (2.5).
 This demonstrates that the MT-based approach is more effective at handling LG errors and improving the overall quality of the sentences.
 The LLM-based models achieved moderate scores, with MT5-small performing better than Gemma 2b.
 MT5-small received scores of 1.7 for logical error correction and 1.0 for sentence improvement, suggesting some capability in handling LG errors, but not as effectively as the M2M100 model.
 We observed that the models faced varying levels of difficulty with different types of LG errors.
 For instance, they were generally better at correcting verb tense errors than subject-verb agreement errors.

-\subsection{Zero-Shot scores}
+\subsection{Zero-Shot Scores}

 To further assess the generalization capabilities of our models, we conducted a zero-shot evaluation using a separate dataset.
-For that, We gathered a separate set of Zarma texts from books that had not been used during training.
-We then applied the same corruption script described in Section~\ref{synthetic data} and asked the annotators to include some LG errors. containing sentences with words and grammatical structures not present in the training data.
+For that, we gathered a separate set---150 sentences---of Zarma texts from books that had not been used during training.
+We then applied the same corruption script and asked the annotators to include some LG errors, containing sentences with words and grammatical structures not present in the training data.
 This evaluation aimed to understand how well the models can handle new or unseen data, which is a common scenario in low-resource language settings.
 The results of the zero-shot evaluation are presented in Table \ref{combined-metrics}.